npsark/rshell/hw4REDO.md

 Almost anyone who has spent more than a few minutes using C++ has heard of, if not used cout, cin, and cerr.
 However, many C++ programmers are unaware of some of the obscure tricks and techniques that are available in the *iostream* library.
 In this tutorial we are going to explore some of those forgotten bits as well as some other formatting features and come out with a few new tools that we can use to format text in more interesting ways.

 ##iomanip
-*iomanip* is a library dedicated to somewhat miscellaneous input and output manipulations.
-Some of these are incredibly usefull, while othere seem pretty random.
+*iomanip* is a library dedicated to miscellaneous input and output manipulations.
 Let's get into some of them.

 ###setbase()
 `setbase()` is a function that allows the user to pick what number system is used to ouput integers.
 Specifically, it can be set to decimal, octal, or hexadecimal.
 Here's an example.